Azure/enterprise-azure-policy-as-code/Docs/operational-scripts-documenting-policy.md

 ### Automating Azure DevOps Wiki Markdown

 * EPAC can be used to automate the population of your Azure DevOps Wiki pages with the generated markdown files.
 To do this, you must call "Build-PolicyDocumentation" with the parameter "WikiClonePat".
-The value of the parameter should be the name of the Personal Access Token (PAT) set in your pipeline variable.
+The parameter's value should be the name of the Personal Access Token (PAT) set in your pipeline variable.
 Example:

 ```
 Build-PolicyDocumentation.ps1 -WikiClonePat $(WikiClonePat)
 ```

 * This PAT only requires "Read & write" permissions for "Code", as it will modify and push these markdown files to your Wiki.
-For more information please see ["Azure DevOps: Use personal access tokens"](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows)
+For more information, please see ["Azure DevOps: Use personal access tokens"](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows)

-* In order for your EPAC to reach your Wiki, you must configure the "markdownAdoWikiConfig" property within your policy documentation file.
+* To ensure your EPAC reaches your Wiki, you must configure the "markdownAdoWikiConfig" property within your policy documentation file.
   * **adoOrganization**: Name of your ADO Organization
   * **adoProject**: Name of your ADO Project
   * **adoWiki**: Name of your Wiki (If Wiki was not manually set up, it will be created for you based on the name given here)